mdn/translated-content-de/files/de/web/css/backface-visibility/index.md

   backface-visibility: hidden;
 }

-/* Definieren Sie das Container-div, das Würfel-div und eine allgemeine Fläche */ .container {
+/* Define the container div, the cube div, and a generic face */ .container {
   width: 150px;
   height: 150px;